AllanOricil/esp32-mfa-authenticator/README.md

 5. Wait until the screen turns white, then proceed to follow the calibration instructions displayed in your terminal for the touch sensor.
    <img src="./images/touch-calibration-flow.png">

-> [!NOTE]
-> The calibration process occurs only once, immediately after flashing the board and during its initial boot.

-> [!WARNING]
+> [!IMPORTANT]
 > The pin screen won't work if you did not calibrate the touch sensor using the orientation described above in step 3.

 > [!IMPORTANT]
 > Remember to substitue `${DEVICE_PATH}` with the value you got in step 1.

+> [!NOTE]
+> The calibration process occurs only once, immediately after flashing the board and during its initial boot.

 ### 📚 How to add TOTP Secrets